JackPlayGround/inversion-of-control-csharp-example/README.md

 # C\# Inversion of Control

-An IoC practice. every commit gives the same output as the following:
+An IoC practice.
+Every commit gives the same output as the following:

 ```
 > dotnet run